 By Aaron Schellenberg | Jan 2, 2014

-At Nuvation we’re known for our impressive track record of first-time-right designs and our ability to dramatically accelerate development schedules.
+At Nuvation Engineering, we’re known for our impressive track record of first-time-right designs and our ability to dramatically accelerate development schedules.
 Just recently we completed a High-density Interconnect (HDI) PCB design based on a Xilinx Virtex-7 FPGA with numerous 933MHz DDR3 memory buses, multiple PCI Express Gen 3 endpoints, and FDR Infiniband (56Gbit) off-board links, all on a (slightly modified) PCI Express card form factor.
 We delivered the board to the client on budget, 100% functional, and with no ‘blue wires’.